Britain's FTSE falls further, miners weigh

 LONDON, Oct 27 Britain's top share index fell for a second straight day on Tuesday, with cyclical shares losing ground on lingering concerns over economic growth in some countries.

-Investors also avoided strong bets ahead of a two-day Federal Reserve meeting starting on Tuesday, although the U.S. central bank is widely expected to leave rates unchanged.
+Investors also avoided strong bets ahead a two-day Federal Reserve meeting starting later in the day, although the U.S. central bank is widely expected to leave rates unchanged.

-"There does seem to be a certain amount of pause for breath ahead of the (Fed) meeting this week," Brenda Kelly, head analyst at London Capital Markets, said, adding that she expected markets to rally if the Fed didn't raise rates.

-"I think markets are ... waiting for that confirmation that we'll have loose monetary policy for longer."

-The UK mining index was down 1.6 percent, while the oil and gas sector fell 0.8 percent.
-Shares in commodities companies BHP Billiton, Anglo American , Rio Tinto, Antofagasta and Glencore dropped 1 to 3.2 percent.
+The UK mining index was down 1 percent, while the oil and gas sector fell 0.5 percent.
+Shares in commodities companies such as BHP Billiton, Anglo American, Rio Tinto and BG Group dropped 1.1 to 1.7 percent.

 "Resources are under pressure today.
-There is continued uncertainty regarding the outlook for global growth and there is also some caution ahead of the Fed meeting," Robert Parkes, equity strategist, HSBC Global Research, said.
+There is continued uncertainty regarding the outlook for global growth and there is also some caution ahead of the Fed meeting.
+We are not expecting a rate hike until December and even then it's a close call," Robert Parkes, equity strategist, HSBC Global Research, said.

-Drugmaker Shire was the top gainer, jumping 5.2 percent and on course for its biggest daily gain since August after the company said that its dry eye disease drug, Lifitegrast, met primary endpoints.
+Small-cap company Chemring slumped 35 percent after the British defence contractor said it expected its underlying operating profit for the full year to be reduced by nearly a third due to a delay in revenues from a contract in the Middle East.

-BP rose 1 percent after announcing a third round of spending cuts and more asset sales in the coming years to tackle an extended period of low oil prices.
+BP rose 1.6 percent after announcing a third round of spending cuts and more asset sales in the coming years to tackle an extended period of low oil prices.
+It maintained its dividend after reporting better-than-expected third-quarter underlying replacement cost profit, the company's definition of net income.

-"BP's longer term outlook remains positive despite the interim hurdles and investors are certainly being paid to wait - the current dividend yield is extremely punchy given the current interest rate environment," the head of equities at Hargreaves Lansdown, Richard Hunter, said.
+"BP's longer term outlook remains positive despite the interim hurdles and investors are certainly being paid to wait - the current dividend yield is extremely punchy given the current interest rate environment and is a particular attraction to those seeking income," Richard Hunter, head of equities at Hargreaves Lansdown, said.

-Shares in mid-cap telecoms provider Talktalk shot up over 10 percent following news that a youth was arrested in Northern Ireland on Monday in connection with the cyber attack.

-"I think the fact that they've found potentially who's behind the cyber attack on Talktalk is a little bit of comfort to shareholders and we're starting to see some buying coming back into the stock after extremely oversold levelS," the head of trading at TJM Partners, Manoj Ladwa, said.
+British wealth manager St James's Place rose nearly 1 percent after reporting record net inflows of 1.48 billion pounds ($2.27 billion) for the third quarter, up 17 percent, as investors sought returns in a low interest rate environment.
+(Reporting by Atul Prakash; Editing by Alison Williams)

 * C.bank deputy governor: may act if rate outlook worsens (Adds ANC Wednesday briefing on two-day meetings)